cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

-As mentioned before, you have different security guarantees for an update depending on the trust level you set.
-Take a look at [`CheckHeaderAndUpdateState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/update.go) and read through the comments.
-Notice that `consensusState` is not updated, instead another `consensusState` with a different height is stored on the chain:
+As mentioned before, there are different security guarantees for an update depending on the trust level you set.
+Look at [`CheckHeaderAndUpdateState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/update.go) and read through the comments.
+Note that `consensusState` is not updated, and instead another `consensusState` with a different height is stored on the chain:

 ```go
 func (cs ClientState) CheckHeaderAndUpdateState(